holtrop/propane/doc/user_guide.md

 For Rust targets, `p_context_delete()` takes the context by value and consumes it.
-The memory owned by the context is released when the context is dropped, so the call is only strictly required when the grammar supplies a `free_token_node` code block, which runs from `p_context_delete()`.
+Everything the context owns is released when it is dropped, including running any `free_token_node` code block, so calling this function is optional for a Rust target; letting the context go out of scope has the same effect.

 Rust example: